 Firewood in Minnesota

 Minnesotans take pride in our state’s natural resources.
 But our tree lined streets and forests are at risk.
-Emerald ash borer and Gypsy moth are spreading because people are moving infested firewood.
+Emerald ash borer and spongy moth are spreading because people are moving infested firewood.
 Protect our trees and be informed.
 The only firewood safe to move long distances is MDA Certified heat-treated firewood.
-Parts of Minnesota have already seen the impacts of emerald ash borer and Gypsy moth.
+Parts of Minnesota have already seen the impacts of emerald ash borer and spongy moth.
 We don’t want them to spread any further.

 It’s the Law